 A petition can be defined as a formal collective request to take action.
 We will treat something as a petition if it is identified as being a petition, or if it seems to us that it is intended to be a petition.
 If a petition is in the format that the signatories are 'against' some action the council can influence, we will take this to be an underlying request that the council reconsiders the action they are 'against' - and will seek to confirm this with the petition organiser.

 Who can submit a petition?

 Anyone who lives, works or studies in the Borough can organise or sign a petition.
-The Council would also consider a petition from visitors to the Borough on a subject that was connected with one of our visitor attractions.

 What should a petition contain?

 All petitions must include: